Chasnah7/aseprite-build-script/README.md

 %ASEPRITE%\build\bin directory. navigating to this directory you will find your newly created copies of the Aseprite executable and its data folder.

 Enjoy using Aseprite!

+## InDev

+* Currently writing up a macOS script that functions similarly to the current windows batch file.
+Will include prebuild checks for dependencies and customizable paths.

+* Possible linux based scripts in the future.